Miles Prentice: Career

 He is a partner at the law firm Eaton & Van Winkle LLP where his specialty is international and domestic commercial and financial law.
 His Eaton profile says he has extensive experience in the "acquisition of companies, formation of joint enterprises, transfers of technology, financings (through the public markets and privately, including asset and project-based financings) and general operations."

 Prentice purchased the Midland Angels after the 1989 season.
 The 1990 Angels program states that he served in the U.S. Army from 1968 through 1970 and that he was raised in Montpelier, Vermont.

 Since the 1990s Prentice has made overtures to buy Major League Baseball teams including the Kansas City Royals, Milwaukee Brewers, Cincinnati Reds, Boston Red Sox and Houston Astros.
 At least one of his bids foundered due to concerns that he was underfinanced.
+In 1998, he agreed in principle to buy the Royals for $75 million, fronting a syndicate that included Julia Kauffman, daughter of founding owner Ewing Kauffman.
+However, the bid collapsed after the commissioner's office expressed concern that Prentice's syndicate was too large and didn’t have enough money behind it.

-When he bid for the Royals in 2000, he lost to David Glass even though his offer of $120 million was actually larger than Glass' bid.
-However, MLB rejected Prentice's bid because he did not have enough net worth to withstand substantial losses.
+He bid for the Royals again in 2000, but lost to David Glass even though his offer of $120 million was actually larger than Glass' bid.
+However, the commissioner's office opposed Prentice's bid after concluding he did not have enough net worth to withstand substantial losses.